zoejbare/dx12-demo-framework/README.md

 ## Build Requirements

-The following are the minimum dependencies that must be installed to build this project.
+These are the minimum dependencies that must be installed to build this project.
 Newer versions of the following software should work unless otherwise stated.

 - Windows 10, version 1703 (10.0; Build 15063)
 - Windows 10 SDK, version 10.0.19041.0